Apple’s iOS 13 beta is causing problems for iPhone users. Some of them are minor, others are far more problematic.

 If you’re experiencing weird battery drain, check out our guide to fixing bad iOS 13 beta battery life.
 It should help you improve it in minutes.

 One last thing.
-If you’re having issues and you’re running iOS 13 beta 7 or older, you’ll want to update to the latest iOS 13 beta.
+If you’re having issues and you’re running an older version of the iOS 13 beta, you’ll want to update to the latest version.

 You Can Downgrade from iOS 13 Beta